cube-js/cube/CONTRIBUTING.md

 ## Style guides

-We're passionate about what code can do rather than how it's formatted.
+We're passionate about what code can do rather how it's formatted.
 But in order to make code and docs maintainable following style guides will be enforced.
-Following these guidelines it's not a requirement but you can save some time for maintainers if apply those to your contribution beforehand.
+Following these guidelines is not a requirement but you can save some time for maintainers if you apply those to your contribution beforehand.

 ### Code